daleonpz/baremetallics/_posts/programming/2021-07-16-how-to-extract-f2fs-android-flash.md

 Info: total FS sectors = 9674752 (4724 MB)
 ```

-With that info we can run againd `dd`.
+With that info we can run again `dd`.

 ```sh
 $  dd if=out.bin iflag=skip_bytes,count_bytes skip=$((0xaa800000)) count=$((4724*1024*1024)) bs=4096 of=__Image.img